-Figure 6: Directional rosette extracted from Sentinel-IC Radar images
+Figure 6: Directional rosette extracted from Sentinel-IC Radar images b- Field data contribution

 The density of lineaments is mainly located in geomorphological units III and IV (to the south-west, south-east and north of the study area. to the north-east and south of the study area.
 They are oriented parallel to the hydrographic network and the relief.
 This orientation would suggest a tectonic (geological) origin.